Disabled parking permits, parking permits, parking fines (infringement notices), road rules

 I have a fine but I wasn’t the driver

 The registered owner of the vehicle is responsible for the fine.

 If you weren't driving the vehicle, give the name and address of the driver to the authority who issued the ticket.

 Additional costs apply if you don’t pay on time and may lead to Court action.

 For more information visit the State Government’s Fines website.

 How do I appeal a fine?

 If you believe that there is a good reason for you not to pay the fine, you can:

-- Write to Council asking for the fine to be withdrawn and explaining your objection.
+- Fill in an Application to Review a Fine asking for the fine to be withdrawn and explaining your objection.